Rosa Montalbano's Ancestors

 ~< Back to Chart >~

 Giovanni Anthony Quartararo was baptized on January 13, 1591, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Francesco Quartararo and his wife Angela Bruno.
-(Mouse over and click on his baptism record image upper right to enlarge in a new window or tab.)
+(Mouse over and click on his baptism record upper right to enlarge in a new window or tab.)
 On all of his records he is listed as Giovanni Antonio, with the Giovanni abbreviated.

-InSeptember of 1609 on the 8th, 11th and 15th, church banns were read for Giovanni Antonio to marry Nunzia Mandracchia.
+In September of 1609 on the 8th, 11th and 15th, church banns were read for Giovanni Antonio to marry Nunzia Mandracchia.
 She was baptized on August 15, 1581, in the St. Michele parish of Sciacca, the daughter of Giacomo Mandracchia and his wife Antonina Agostino.
-(Mouse over and click on her baptism record image lower right to enlarge in a new window or tab.)
+(Mouse over and click on her baptism record middle right to enlarge in a new window or tab.)
 Eighteen year-old Jo: Antonio married 28 year-old Nunzia Mandrachia on September 28, 1609, at the St. Michele church in Sciacca.
-(Mouse over and click on their Latin church marriage record image upper left to enlarge in a new window or tab.)
+(Mouse over and click on their Latin church marriage record upper left to enlarge in a new window or tab.)
+There is a possibility that this Nunzia was not the ancestor, but died young and her parents had another daughter named Nunzia in the 5 year gap of missing baptism records.
+This would explain the 10 year age difference between Nunzia and her husband.
+Unfortunately, baptism and burial records do not exist to confirm this.

 ~<^>~

 Calogero Bentivegna was baptized on November 2, 1598, as Calogero Antonino in the St. Michele church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Geronimo Bentivegna and his wife Vita Castruccio.
-(Mouse over and click on his baptism record image upper right to enlarge in a new window or tab.)
+(Mouse over and click on his baptism record upper right to enlarge in a new window or tab.)

 In 1623 on May 13th, 21st and 25th church banns were read for Calogero to marry Caterina Piramo.
 She was also baptized in the St. Michele’s parish, but a few years after Calogero on January 5, 1602.
-(Mouse over and click on her baptism record image lower right to enlarge in a new window or tab.)
+(Mouse over and click on her baptism record lower right to enlarge in a new window or tab.)
 Caterina was the daughter of Giacomo Piramo and his wife Angela Venezia.On June 4, 1623, Sciacca notary, Bartolomeo Raja filed a notarial marriage contract for 24 year-old Calogero and 21 year-old Caterina.
 They were married that same day at the St Michele church in Sciacca.
-(Mouse over and click on their Latin church marriage record image left to enlarge in a new window or tab.)
+(Mouse over and click on their Latin church marriage record left to enlarge in a new window or tab.)

 It is not known when Calogero and Caterina died, but they both were deceased when their daughter ancestor Rosalia was married on September 25, 1650.
 Unfortunately, at this time, this is all we know about them.